alperakcan/libhthread/README.md

 #### 3.3.2. hold a mutex lock more than allowed threshold ####

+  example code: <a href="test/fail-61.c">fail-61.c</a>

+  lock hold threshold is set to 1 seconds, and enabled terminating if waited more than threshold time.

     # hthread_lock_threshold=1000 hthread_lock_threshold_assert=1 ./test/fail-61-debug
     (hthread:23772) new thread created: 'root-process (0xc3f0c0)'
     (hthread:23772)     at: (null) (null):0